Last updated on October 31st, 2024 at 02:25 pm

 The first lender may add costs to the loan that the second lender does not.
 This is what you need to do when discussing with your selected lender the details of the loan:

-• If there are no points, how did they arrive at that, load the costs into the interest rate?
+• If there are no points, how did they arrive at that, and load the costs into the interest rate?

 • What are all of the costs for the loan, get a list and ask for an explanation of all items on the list